peteroupc/CBOR-Java/api/com.upokecenter.cbor.JSONOptions.ConversionMode.md

  JSON numbers are decoded to CBOR using the full precision given in the JSON text.
 * `IntOrFloat`<br>
- A JSON number is decoded to CBOR either as a CBOR integer (major type 0 or
- 1) if the JSON number represents an integer at least -(2^53)+1 and less than 2^53, or as their closest-rounded approximation as 64-bit binary floating-point numbers otherwise.
+ A JSON number is decoded to CBOR objects either as a CBOR integer (major type 0 or 1) if the JSON number represents an integer at least -(2^53)+1 and less than 2^53, or as their closest-rounded approximation as 64-bit binary floating-point numbers otherwise.
 * `IntOrFloatFromDouble`<br>
- A JSON number is decoded to CBOR either as a CBOR integer (major type 0 or
- 1) if the number's closest-rounded approximation as a 64-bit binary floating-point number represents an integer at least -(2^53)+1 and less than 2^53, or as that approximation otherwise.
+ A JSON number is decoded to CBOR objects either as a CBOR integer (major type 0 or 1) if the number's closest-rounded approximation as a 64-bit binary floating-point number represents an integer at least -(2^53)+1 and less than 2^53, or as that approximation otherwise.

 ## Methods